 History and origin of Greek Mythology

 Mythology has changed over time to adapt to the evolution of Greek culture.
 The first inhabitants of the Balkan Peninsula, who were agricultural populations, had attributed a spirit to every natural phenomenon.
 Over time, these vague spirits took human form and became part of mythology as gods and goddesses.

-Modern scholars attribute interpretations and symbols of our time to the ancient Greek myths. theory of the oedipal complex he formulated, the name of the Theban hero.
+Modern scholars attribute interpretations and symbols of our time to Greek myths. theory of the oedipal complex he formulated, the name of the Theban hero.
 Others today seek to emphasize the homosexual element in ancient Greece through its myths, believing that in the middle of the archaic period they gradually began to project relations between gods and heroes, with the parallel development of pedophilia, a term introduced around 630 e.g.